 National Offer Day is only the start of the allocation process.
-We plan the number of school places required according to the number that will be needed for children to start school in September, rather than at the time offers are sent out initially in March.
+We plan the number of school places required according to the number that will be needed for children to start school in September, rather than at the time offers are sent out initially in April.

-The offer process starts on 1 March 2024 and continues during the spring and summer until children start school in September 2024.
-This means that some parents will not be offered a place for their child on 1 March, but experience shows us that places become available from movement on waiting lists, as families move out of the area or make alternative arrangements for their child's education.
-This does not mean your child is guaranteed to get a place at a preferred school from the waiting list, but if they are unplaced on National Offer Day, we will offer a place at an alternative school either at the point of initial allocation or before school starts.
+The offer process starts on 16 April 2024 and continues during the spring and summer until children start school in September 2024.
+This means that some parents will not be offered a place for their child on 16 April, but experience shows us that places become available from movement on waiting lists, as families move out of the area or make alternative arrangements for their child's education.
+This does not mean your child is guaranteed to get a place at a preferred school from the waiting list, but if they are unplaced on National Offer Day we will offer a place at an alternative school either at the point of initial allocation or before school starts.

-If we are able to allocate a place at one of your preferred schools, we will offer you a place at the highest preference school we can allocate, whichever borough or county the school is in.
+If we are able to allocate a place at one of your preferred schools, you will be offered a place at the highest preference school we can allocate named on your application.